JakubHave/node-react-mongo-apps/README.md

 # node-react-mongo-apps
-This repository holds code for sample applications developed Node.js and React.
+This repository holds code for sample applications coded in Node.js and React.

 ## Diary-Node-Express-app

-This application s called **Secret Garden - your personal diary** and uses Express - Node.js web application framework.
+This application s called **Personal diary** and uses Express - Node.js web application framework.

 It is a simple diary application, where users can register/login by email and password or by Oauth2 with their Google account and write a diary.